Best Rifle Scopes In 2025: Hands-On Testing Of Vortex, Bushnell, Burris And Others

 To say the Vortex Venom has an excellent scope is a massive understatement.
 It is straightforward to use.
 The glass is magnificent and may be one of Vortex's best-performing optics.
 The scope body is well made, and it will bring some heft.
 This may not be a scope that you want to put on a deer rifle that you'll have to pack for a while.
 This is more for one you will put into a position and hold it there.
 If you're gonna go into some long-range hunting you can steady the rifle on a bipod, tripod, or even a lead sled at the range.

 I know that weight issue because I put one of these on a Winchester Model 70 Featherlight in 30.06 with a wood stock.
 I am curious to know what kind of feathers Winchester is comparing this to.
 Carry this around for a few hours, and it feels more like a Stoneweight Model 70.
-There is nothing featherlight anymore when I put this Vortex Venom on that rifle.
+There is nothing featherlight anymore when I put this Venom on that rifle.
 The body of the Venom has thick wall construction, so much so that this scope will add 2.2 pounds to the gun's weight.
 This added weight is great to help tame recoil, but hell on a hunter packing this around all day.
 This weight may also test the quality of your rifle carry bag.
 Ensure you only buy high-quality gear for carrying around a precision rifle, that goes for carry cases and slings.

 Let's talk about the exposed and well-marked adjustment turrets.
 The turrets are stiff to turn; they will exactly click into space.
 They're not quick adjusting, like I wanted for a hunting rifle, more for taking time to nail a shot perfectly.
 Another thing about the turrets is the many markings, which are excellent for exactness.
 They are too hard to see for a hunting adjustment due to the many tiny markings.
 I can't think of a better, more affordable precision rifle optic.
-The Viper has a feature built into the turrets called RevStop Zero System, this is a built-in feature that allows fast and accurate return to settings on the turrets.
+The Venom has a feature built into the turrets called RevStop Zero System, this is a built-in feature that allows fast and accurate return to settings on the turrets.

-The First Focal Plane Vortex Viper has a magnification of 5-25x power.
+The First Focal Plane Venom has a magnification of 5-25x power.
 I think I can see Nevada from the range some days.
 The objective lens is a huge 56mm.
 I can see nearly the entire range through the scope.
 The tube is 34mm, which means it needs 34mm rings to mount it.
 It also means there is a ton of room to adjust for elevation.
 The large tube allows more light to reach the shooter's eye and makes shooting all day very comfortable.
-The Viper also has a side-mounted parallax knob to make the scope fit the shooter.
+The Venom also has a side-mounted parallax knob to make the scope fit the shooter.
 The one thing Vortex did not do is put a better rear tube magnification throw lever on the magnification ring.
 It's a simple fix; they included it in the kit, and all I had to do was put it on.
 It is strange that with everything else they put into this scope, that is the one thing they left out of built-in options.

 The lenses are coated with Vortex XD Optical System, which removes chromatic aberration and gives the sight picture a clear and undistorted view from edge to edge.
 What the heck is Chromatic Aberration?
 That basically means lens flare, or the sight picture looking like a different color as the light passes through the curve of the lenses.
 The lenses are also protected from harm by a coating called Armortek.
 Armortek protects not only against scratches but oil as well.